WebOfTrust/keri/docs/Glossary.md

 The process of changing the _controller_ of _cryptocurrency_, _identity_ or _verifiable credential_.
 MAY require the use of a _key_.

 #### Transferable identifier
 And identifier of which you can rotate its controlling private key.
-When the private key for a transferable identifier become exposed to potential compromise then control over the identifier may be transferred to a new key-pair to maintain security.
+When the private key for a transferable identifier become exposed to potential compromise then control over the identifier may be transferred to a new key-pair to maintain security.\
 The main innovation of KERI is that it provides a universal decentralized mechanism that supports *both* non-transferable and more importantly transferable self-certifying identifiers.

 #### Trust domains
+A trust domain is the ecosystem of interactions that rely on a trust basis.
+A trust basis binds controllers, identifiers, and key-pairs. _For example the Facebook ecosystem of social interactions is a trust domain that relies on Facebook’s identity system of usernames and passwords as its trust basis._ ([Source whitepaper](https://github.com/SmithSamuelM/Papers/blob/master/whitepapers/KERI_WP_2.x.web.pdf))\
+Another broader definition:\
 A trust domain is a domain that the system trusts to authenticate users.
 In other words, if a user or application is authenticated by a trusted domain, this authentication is accepted by all domains that trust the authenticating domain.
-{TBW prio 2}

 #### Trust-over-IP
 It's a term related to the effort of a foundation.
 The Trust over IP Foundation is an independent project hosted at Linux Foundation to enable the trustworthy exchange and verification of data between any two parties on the Internet.
 [More](https://trustoverip.org/about/faq/).
 <img src="../images/trust-over-ip-stack.png" alt="Trust over IP stack" border="0" width="600">

 #### Validator
-Known definitions of validator are:
+Known definitions of **validator** are:
 - _Validator of any VDS_
 - _Validator as a node in distributed consensus or participant_